 What (Exactly) Is Thematic Analysis?

-Thematic analysis is one of the most popular qualitative analysis techniques we see here at Grad Coach – and for good reason.
-Qualitative thematic analysis can be a very powerful analysis technique when used correctly.
-In this post, we’ll break thematic analysis down using plain language so that you can conquer your analysis with confidence.
+Thematic analysis is one of the most popular qualitative analysis techniques we see students opting for at Grad Coach – and for good reason.
+Despite its relative simplicity, thematic analysis can be a very powerful analysis technique when used correctly.
+In this post, we’ll unpack thematic analysis using plain language (and loads of examples) so that you can conquer your analysis with confidence.

 First, the lingo…

-For example, if you had the sentence, “My rabbit ate my shoes”, you could use the codes rabbit or shoes to highlight these two concepts.
-The process of assigning codes is called coding, where you categorise data in a way that allows you to derive themes and patterns.
+For example, if you had the sentence, “My rabbit ate my shoes”, you could use the codes “rabbit” or “shoes” to highlight these two concepts.
+The process of assigning codes is called coding.
 If this is a new concept to you, be sure to check out our detailed post about qualitative coding.

-Codes are vital as they are a foundation for themes.
+Codes are vital as they lay a foundation for themes.
 But what exactly is a theme?
-A theme is a pattern that can be identified within a data set.
+Simply put, a theme is a pattern that can be identified within a data set.
 In other words, it’s a topic or concept that pops up repeatedly throughout your data.
-Grouping your codes into themes serves as a way of summarising sections of your data in a useful way that helps you answer your research question(s) and achieve your research aim(s) and objective(s).
+Grouping your codes into themes serves as a way of summarising sections of your data in a useful way that helps you answer your research question(s) and achieve your research aim(s).

-With that basic terminology out of the way, let’s jump into the wonderful world of thematic analysis…
+Alright – with that out of the way, let’s jump into the wonderful world of thematic analysis…

 What is thematic analysis?

-Thematic analysis is the study of patterns of meaning.
-In other words, it’s about analysing the themes within your data set to identify meaning.
-Most importantly, this process is driven by your research questions, so it’s not necessary to identify every possible theme in the data, but rather to focus on the key aspects that relate to your research questions.
+Thematic analysis is the study of patterns to uncover meaning.
+In other words, it’s about analysing the patterns and themes within your data set to identify the underlying meaning.
+Importantly, this process is driven by your research aims and questions, so it’s not necessary to identify every possible theme in the data, but rather to focus on the key aspects that relate to your research questions.

-Although you’ll begin your study with research questions, it’s important to remember that these questions are not necessarily fixed.
+Although the research questions are a driving force in thematic analysis (and pretty much all analysis methods), it’s important to remember that these questions are not necessarily fixed.
 As thematic analysis tends to be a bit of an exploratory process, research questions can evolve as you progress with your coding and theme identification.

 When should you use thematic analysis?

-When working with large bodies of data, thematic analysis is highly beneficial as it allows you to divide and categorise large amounts of data in a way that makes it far easier to digest.
-Thematic analysis is particularly useful when looking for subjective information such as a participant’s experiences, views, and opinions, which is why it is usually conducted on data derived from, for example, surveys, social media posts, interviews, and conversations.
+Thematic analysis is highly beneficial when working with large bodies of data, as it allows you to divide and categorise large amounts of data in a way that makes it easier to digest.
+Thematic analysis is particularly useful when looking for subjective information, such as a participant’s experiences, views, and opinions.
+For this reason, thematic analysis is often conducted on data derived from interviews, conversations, open-ended survey responses, and social media posts.

 Your research questions can also give you an idea of whether you should use thematic analysis or not.
 For example, if your research questions were to be along the lines of: